-EuroRAP, as the advocate for Safer Roads, is engaging in dialogue with the European Institutions both in respect to innovation and deployment.
-At a national level, EuroRAP delegates the advocacy role to the approved National Programme Lead while supporting them with key messages and materials advice and information.
+EuroRAP is engaging in dialogue with the European Institutions both in respect to innovation and deployment.
+At a national level, iRAP delegates the advocacy role to the approved National Programme Lead while supporting them with key messages and materials advice and information.

 The European Union goal is to halve road deaths and serious injuries by 2030 and a key action planned is improvement of infrastructure safety.
 DG MOVE leads the European Commission’s work on road safety and has responsibility for proposing goals and targets, developing overarching road safety strategies and action programmes and reporting on them.
 The revised Road Infrastructure Safety Management Directive (RISM) reflects the contribution of our Association and its Members since 2002.
 RISM introduces network wide assessments of in-built safety on a primary network of Europe’s busy roads where deaths are concentrated, and which can be targeted.